salesforcecli/plugin-agent/messages/agent.test.results.md

 # summary

-Summary of a command.
+Get the results of a test evaluation.

 # description

-More information about a command.
-Don't repeat the summary.
+Provide the AiEvaluation ID to get the results of a test evaluation.

 # flags.job-id.summary

-Description of a flag.
+The AiEvaluation ID.

-# flags.job-id.description
+# flags.use-most-recent.summary

-More information about a flag.
-Don't repeat the summary.
+Use the job ID of the most recent test evaluation.

 # examples

-- <%= config.bin %> <%= command.id %>
+- <%= config.bin %> <%= command.id %> --job-id AiEvalId